cvillecsteele/lein-git-version/README.md

 The `:git-version` map can have several entries:

     :git-version {:root-ns "my-namespace"
+                  ;; If :path is relative it's considered relative to the root path of the lein project.
                   :path "some/other/place"
                   :version-cmd "git describe --match v*.* --abbrev=4 --dirty=**DIRTY**" :ref-cmd "git rev-parse --verify HEAD"